 Before starting to branch out from headquarters, firms have to put an established internal communication plan in place since global employees likely work in a different time zone and have a different native language.

-Software and other digital tools help smooth global communication hurdles and allows teams to connect easily.
+Software and other digital tools help smooth global communication hurdles and allow teams to connect easily.
 Zoom, Slack, and Google all provide valuable tools for companies trying to manage employees in multiple offices, countries, and time zones.

 2. International Employee Expectations